Brujinii/Basic-Login-Form/README.md

 # Basic-Login-Form
 This is a basic login form that contains only HTML and CSS.
 I was able to make this using only html and css.
-I copied a login form that I found online, which can be found here: https://colorlib.com/etc/lf/Login_v4/index.html
+I copied a login form that I found online, which can be found here: https://colorlib.com/etc/lf/Login_v4/index.html.
+I would like to add some animations to the site similar to the original copy that I made.
+I also want to add a backend so that way it could be more functional.